Duty of Care: An Employer’s Guide to Legal and Moral Responsibilities

 When considering duty of care, there are three categories of employers:

 None of these types of employers are wrong; if you’re the Uninformed Employer, you don’t know what you don’t know, and if you’re the Bare Minimum Employer, you’re still meeting your requirements.
-But the Employee-First Employer is a shining example of a workplace safety mindset that will pay off in the long term.
-Employees are more likely to stay with the company when they are put first.
-And when safety is prioritized above all, fewer accidents and injuries will occur.
+However, the Employee-First Employer is a shining example of a workplace safety mindset that will pay off in the long term.
+Employees are more likely to stay with the company that puts them first.
+And when safety is a priority above all, fewer accidents and injuries will occur.

 As you learn more about your duty of care in this article, it’s a great time to ask yourself, which kind of employer are you?
 And which kind do you want to be?